steven4354/mnist-convolutional/README.md

 # mnist-convolutional

-applying a model with a convolutional layer to mnist
+Applying a convolutional neural network to the MNIST dataset